Revision rhinoplasty

 Residual nose deviation

-The deviations are treated by repeating the bone section tracings, in particular with an ultrasonic rhinoscupture tool.
-Noses that have a residual deviation frequently have a high septal deviation that will need to be treated.
+The deviations are treated by straightening the wall of bone and cartilage, primarily with the use of an ultrasonic rhino-sculpture tool.
+Noses that have a residual deviation frequently have a high septal deviation that will need to be corrected.

 Nasal bones too wide

-In these cases, it is appropriate to repeat the bone cuts to refine the structure.
+In these cases, it is necessary to sculpt the wall of bone and cartilage to reduce the width.

 Furthermore, it is possible to reduce excess bone by “rhinoscuplting” with ultrasonic device or with a rotary burr.